Food deserts by country: Impacts

-The 1995 Income and Expenditure Survey conducted in South Africa assessed an urban food insecurity rate of 27 percent, relative to the rural rate of 62 percent.
+The 1995 South African Income and Expenditure Survey found an urban food insecurity rate of 27 percent, relative to the rural rate of 62 percent.
 Later studies such as the National Food Consumption Survey of 1999 and South African Social Attitudes Survey of 2008 independently assessed the urban food insecurity rate to be roughly half of that of the rural rate.

-A 2000 survey conducted on rural Eastern Cape, rural Western Cape and urban Cape Town assessed food insecurity to be 83, 69, and 81 percent, respectively.
-This survey took into account other urban African factors than distribute the tendency of residents to utilize formal food sources over informal like agriculture and local markets.
+A 2000 survey conducted on rural Eastern Cape, rural Western Cape and urban Cape Town assessed the food insecurity rates to be 83, 69, and 81 percent, respectively.
+This survey took into account other urban African factors, where residents utilize formal food sources over informal sources like agriculture and local markets.

 Australia

 Socioeconomic Disparities

 In Australia, jobs are organized into low or high class using Australian and New Zealand Standard Classification of Occupations (ANZSCO) which considers skills, education, and experience to place the job.
-The location of food deserts are often into areas where people's jobs and income are considered on the low side of the spectrum.
-In Western Australia, a dearth of high quality and affordable fruit and vegetables in isolated regions was identified as one factor limiting consumption, along with produce seasonality.
+The location of food deserts are often in areas where people's jobs and income are considered on the low side of the spectrum.
+In 2005 in Western Australia, a dearth of high quality and affordable fruit and vegetables in isolated regions was identified as one factor limiting consumption, along with produce seasonality.

 A 2014 review found that the less populous and very remote areas of the state had fewer grocery stores and higher prices for fruit, vegetables, and dairy than in cities.
 Economically it is reported that in areas with low income, families would have to spend 56% of their income on buying healthy food.
-Lack of availability to fresher food leads to unhealthy food consumption resulting in what is described as a "obesogenic" neighborhood, which simply means that the environment's food surroundings do not support healthy eating.
-Of these stores, 20% did not generally supply produce that met all quality standards with a few exceptions, unlike urban areas with exceptions for lettuce and green beans in Perth.
+Lack of availability to fresher food leads to unhealthy food consumption, resulting in what is described as a "obesogenic" neighborhood, which means that the environment's food surroundings do not support healthy eating.
+Of these stores, 20% did not generally supply produce that met all quality standards, with a few exceptions, unlike urban areas with exceptions for lettuce and green beans in Perth.
 Geographical data were not analyzed for prevalence of low income residents to define areas as food deserts.